robotframework/robotframework/atest/README.rst

   Tests which are not executed at continuous integration.
 Contains all tests tagged with ``manual`` or ``telnet``.

-require-jython
-  Require the interpreter to be Jython.
-Mainly used with tests related to Java integration.

-require-windows
-  Require the operating system to be Windows.

-require-yaml, require-docutils, require-pygments, require-lxml, require-screenshot Require lxml, docutils, Pygments, PyYAML, or platform specific screenshot module to be installed, respectively.
-See `Required modules`_ for details.
+require-yaml, require-docutils, require-pygments, require-lxml, require-screenshot, require-tools.jar Require specified Python module or some other external tool to be installed.

-require-et13
-  Require ElementTree version 1.3.
-Automatically excluded when running with Python 2.6 or IronPython.

-require-tools.jar
-  Require the tools.jar from JVM to be in ``CLASSPATH`` environment variable.
-  This is only needed on some Libdoc tests on Jython.
+  See `Preconditions`_ for details and exclude like ``--exclude require-lxml`` if needed.

+require-windows, require-jython, ...
+  Tests that require certain operating system or Python interpreter.
+  Excluded automatically outside these platforms.

 no-windows, no-osx, no-jython, no-ipy,  ...
-  Tests to be excluded on different operating systems or Python interpreter versions.
-Excluded automatically.
+  Tests to be excluded on certain operating systems or Python interpreters.
+  Excluded automatically on these platforms.

 Examples: